-The chair of the U.S. Securities and Exchange Commission (SEC), the official charged with responsibility over securities and FCPA whistleblower cases, has concurred, stating in 2013 that "the SEC's whistleblower program . . . has rapidly become a tremendously effective forcemultiplier, generating high quality tips, and in some cases virtual blueprints laying out an entire enterprise, directing us to the heart of the alleged fraud."30 In a series of public statements, U.S. Department of Justice (DOJ) and congressional officials responsible for overseeing America's oldest whistleblower reward law (the FCA) have lauded the program, describing it as providing "ordinary Americans with essential tools to combat fraud,"31 and noting that "most cases resulting in recoveries were brought to the government by whistleblowers,"32 that "whistleblowers have led to an unprecedented number of investigations and greater recoveries,"33 and that "the need for a robust whistleblower reward law cannot be understated."34
+The chair of the U.S. Securities and Exchange Commission (SEC), the official charged with responsibility over securities and FCPA whistleblower cases, has concurred, stating in 2013 that "the SEC's whistleblower program . . . has rapidly become a tremendously effective force-multiplier, generating high quality tips, and in some cases virtual blueprints laying out an entire enterprise, directing us to the heart of the alleged fraud."30 In a series of public statements, U.S. Department of Justice (DOJ) and congressional officials responsible for overseeing America's oldest whistleblower reward law (the FCA) have lauded the program, describing it as providing "ordinary Americans with essential tools to combat fraud,"31 and noting that "most cases resulting in recoveries were brought to the government by whistleblowers,"32 that "whistleblowers have led to an unprecedented number of investigations and greater recoveries,"33 and that "the need for a robust whistleblower reward law cannot be understated."34 enforcement of a covered action brought in the United States . . . .
+When these key territorial connections exist, it makes no difference whether, for example, the claimant was a foreign national, the claimant resides overseas, the information was submitted from overseas, or the misconduct comprising the U.S. securities law violation occurred entirely overseas.

-It is now well-documented that the single most important source of information regarding fraud is tips from whistleblowers.35 It is also well-documented that the over-
+It is now well-documented that the single most important source of information regarding fraud is tips from whistleblowers.
+It is also well-